 We also visited a couple of tea plantations and during our train trip through the mountains we drove through beautiful green tea plantations for hours.

+What to eat in Sri Lanka: #12.
 Local variations on international dishes

 And when I ordered a Caesar salad in Weligama I got this artful leave of lettuce filled with chicken, olives and pineapple.
 Not your usual Caesar salad, but no complaining as it was very yummy!